bhagadepravin/workshop/ranger-workshop.md

      * To check if PolicyCache is updated:
         * Check the last modified date/time stamp of the json file - should be a recent timestamp
         * Make some changes (add some user/resource) in any Ranger policy (& wait for 30 seconds) and see if Ranger plugin updates the same in the PolicyCache file.
+        * Or check Plugin Status Tab
 <img width="829" alt="image" src="https://user-images.githubusercontent.com/28974904/178189273-95b3e79a-f062-400d-a608-ea80869721bb.png">

      * Or check Plugin Status Tab

 * **1.3.1 Make sure PolicyCache is getting updated**

-If PolicyCache file is not getting updated, then here are a couple of things that we can do:
+* If PolicyCache file is not getting updated, then here are a couple of things that we can do:
      * Check the file permission of PolicyCache file - should be owned by a user who is running the host service (hdfs for NameNode, yarn for YARN RM, hive for HiveServer2 etc.)
      * Try restarting the host service (Get customer’s permission to do this, if this is a production environment)
      * Check for errors in host service logs, usually there could be connection issue between host service and Ranger Admin.
      * You may need to enable debug for Ranger plugin and restart the host service again to get the root cause of the error.

-* **1.4.0 Check if a Ranger Policy actually defined** If PolicyCache is updated correctly and still authorization is not working, then check if there is a policy defined which allows access for the combination of these:
+* **1.4.0 Check if a Ranger Policy actually defined**
+* If PolicyCache is updated correctly and still authorization is not working, then check if there is a policy defined which allows access for the combination of these:
      * user (or group that the user is part of)
      * Resource (that is being accessed)
      * operation (that is being performed by the said user)